Abhinav2065/OpenGL-Starter-Template/README.md

+## OpenGL Starter Template

-## This is an template repo which has simple starting code to OpenGl which you can use while working on your own OpenGL project insted of starting from scratch.
+This is an easy to use template to make any projects on openGl so you do not have to start from the scratch.